DavidAyotte/drinfeld_modular_forms/README.md

     g1^13 + (-T^9 + T)*g1*g2^3
 ```

-## Note:
+## Notes

+This package is based on the intial implementation of Alex Petrov.

 Drinfeld modules are currently being implemented in SageMath.
 See https://github.com/sagemath/sage/pull/350263.
 As of March 2023, this PR is merged in the current latest development version of SageMath.

-This package is still in development and some parts of the code is
-based on the initial implementation of Alex Petrov located here:

-`petrov/AlexPetrov-original-code-drinfeld-modular-forms.sage`.

-## Further Developments:
+## Further Developments

 * Add Hecke operators computations.
-* enhance Goss polynomials
+* Add general Goss polynomials

-## References:
+## References

 * \[1\] Basson D., Breuer F., Pink R., Drinfeld modular forms of arbitrary rank, Part III: Examples, https://arxiv.org/abs/1805.12339
 * \[2\] Gekeler, E.-U., On the coefficients of Drinfelʹd modular forms.
 Invent.
 Math.
 93 (1988), no. 3, 667–700